openstack-archive/tripleo-docs/deploy-guide/source/features/cephadm.rst

 Service Specification`_ whose `service_type` is "osd".
-Other OSD service types, as found in the `Advanced OSD Service Specifications`_, may be set by overriding the `CephOsdSpec` paramter.
+Other OSD service types, as found in the `Advanced OSD Service Specifications`_, may be set by overriding the `CephOsdSpec` parameter.
 In the example below all rotating devices will be data devices and all non-rotating devices will be used as shared devices (wal, db) following::